zillomoons/GuesthousePage/README.md

+# GuesthousePage
-# GuesthousePage Static website with Sass pre-processors and vanila JS.
-Bundled with Parceljs.
+The static website developed with Vanilla JS and Sass pre-processors, bundled with ParcelJS.